Honduran folklore

-Tales and Legends of Honduras
+Folktales and legends

 Numerous characters form part of the folklore and popular beliefs of Honduras.
 Some are designed to terrorize listeners, while others try to convince listeners to behave well or they may suffer an unhappy outcome described in a story.
 The exact details of a story often differs between villages or regions, or according to the style of a story teller.
 Some characters of legend that stand out are:

-Folk Music of Honduras
+Folk music

 Indigenous music

 The music of the indigenous groups is derived from cultural traditions of the pre-Hispanic civilizations of Central America.
 Indigenous groups still in Honduras include the Lenca, Miskitu, Tawahka, Pech, Maya Chortis, and Xicaques.
 Indigenous traditions have been well documented.
 Some of the pre-Hispanic musical instruments include Mud Frogs Whistles (type of whistle made from clay or mud in the shape of a frog), conch shells, tortoise shells, and maracas.
 The maracas are two hollowed-out shells, which contain natural seeds, called "tears of Saint Peter."
 Other traditional Honduran instruments used with indigenous dance include the marimba, caramba, and accordion, along with drums.